-I graduated in History from the University of York in 1978, and then from Sussex University (MA in Modern European Social History, 1979, and DPhil, 1984).
+I graduated in History from the University of York in 1978, and then from Sussex University (MA in Modern European Social History, 1979; DPhil, 1984).
 I joined the University of Leeds in 1983, working at an adult education centre the University ran in Middlesbrough.
-In 1994 I transferred to the University's main campus, but continued to specialise in adult education as a member of the School of Continuing Education (where, among other things, I was the Chair, 2002-05).
+In 1994 I transferred to the Leeds campus, but continued as an adult education specialist in the School of Continuing Education (where, among other things, I was the Chair, 2002-05).

 I joined the School of History in 2005.
 It is a great place for a specialist in British social, and local and regional, history.
 The Brotherton Library is one of the very best in the UK for these fields, and elsewhere in Leeds and Yorkshire there are many major resources for historical research.